-Design feature Recommendations Objectives: General design Consider integrated design provisions for: shelter from precipitation, dust, debris, efficient drip and runoff collection and containment, surface drainage and return of fluids to process with minimum dispersal from tracking by personnel and vehicles.
+Design feature Recommendations providing unprotect sses of preservative chemicals from treated wood to the environment by: adequate controls to ensure minimization of preservative drippage prior to removal to ed storage areas, g the generation and disposal of contaminated runoff waters.
+General design Consider integrated design provisions for: shelter from precipitation, dust, debris, efficient drip and runoff collection and containment, surface drainage and return of fluids to process with minimum dispersal from tracking by personnel and vehicles.
 Drip area Provide a sufficiently sized and contained area to hold all freshly treated wood until visible dripping ceases.
 Roofing, as an alternative to collection and treatment of contaminated waters, might be necessary in areas of high precipitation.
 Containment Provide impermeable and curbed charge unloading and drip areas, sloped to enable collection and storage of all runoff and infiltrating precipitation (for reuse or controlled discharge under terms of existing regulatory standards).
 Provide drip areas with either an impermeable top coating on floors and dykes/berms or a liner underneath.